 Workplaces that create contact with animals (if your landlord is a spoilsport, you can organise visits from guide dogs in training) are filled with healthier marketers.

 Busy is the new black, and it’s terrible for us.
 We spend so much time planning for the future and replaying the past, that we forget to enjoy and absorb the moment we’re in.

 I had my wedding last year and I asked guests to not take photos during the ceremony.
 I wanted people to be engaged in the ceremony rather than watching through the screens of their technology.

 Mindfulness is a way of bringing us back to experience life as it happens.
 The practice is said to have many benefits including increasing fulfilment, reducing stress, raising self-awareness and enhancing emotional intelligence.

-In some instances, looking in the past can create depression and looking towards the future can create anxiety.
-Mindfulness is practice which keeps us balanced in looking at the present.
-And in a real-time, constantly changing world of digital marketing, mindfulness can be a strategic asset.
+In some instances, looking in the past can create depression, and looking towards the future can create anxiety.
+Mindfulness is a practice, which keeps us balanced in looking at the present.
+And in the real-time, constantly changing world of digital marketing, mindfulness can be a strategic asset.

 I’m an advocate for hydration and the importance of it to the human body (considering it makes up 50-70% of the human body).
 So yes, I am that person who carries their water bottle everywhere around the office.